B. 1980, Cleveland, Ohio

 She is also an avid distance runner and teaches indoor cycling at The Monster Cycle in NYC.
 She lives in Brooklyn, NY with her partner, Brenden Beecy, and their cat Toru.
 She can be found on instagram at @erikaneola and @witchontherun.

 Like Robert Frank I am interested in the American landscape and what makes a place if not its people?
 I enjoy photographing the impact of human beings on their environments, almost exclusively without the actual presence of a human being in the frame.
-By examining the new environments created by people (humans), it becomes clear that our modern landscape still holds clues of previous generations and these shine brighter against our new banal surroundings of glass & faceless facades.
-I seek out and am drawn to items that represent a time when hard work relied on hands and not machines: handpainted signs, clothes lines, old cars, etc.
+By examining our environments (humans), I like to compare and contrast our new banal surroundings of faceless facades with the more colorful relics from our recent past.
+I am drawn to items that represent a time when hard work relied on hands and not machines: handpainted signs, clothes lines, old cars, etc.